Thermoelectric Effect

 The following diagram shows the basic environment to create the Seebeck Effect.

-Note that in practise, the EMF generated across a single conductor moving through a temperature gradient is not really useful for anything, since to measure this voltage and/or conduct any current, you need a return path.
-However, if you used the same material wire for the return path, it would experience the exact same temperature gradient but in reverse, the two EMF’s would cancel each other out, and you would measure no voltage across the loop.
-This is where a second trick is is used to generate a working thermocouple --- a second wire of different material is used for the second half of the loop.
+Note that in practice, the EMF generated across a single conductor moving through a temperature gradient is not really useful for anything, since to measure this voltage and/or conduct any current, you need a return path.
+However, if you used the same material wire for the return path, it would experience the exact same temperature gradient but in reverse, the two EMFs would cancel each other out, and you would measure no voltage across the loop.
+This is where a second trick is used to generate a working thermocouple --- a second wire of different material is used for the second half of the loop.
 The different material ideally has a widely different Seebeck coefficient and hence generates a different EMF for the same temperature differential, thus creating a measurable voltage and/or current.

 Don’t think you can cheat by measuring the voltage across a single wire with a multimeter…the second temperature gradient will still be there, in the wires of the multimeter.
 The following diagram shows a practical thermocouple design using dissimilar conductors to form a complete circuit: